facebookresearch/composable-llm/src/apps/gssm/configs/experiment0/README.md

 ```

 #### Second experiments: GPU utilization
-Maximize the batch size to utilize fully memory.
-This would ensure high GPU utilization.
+Maximize the batch size to utilize fully memory, this would ensure high GPU utilization.
 You can check GPU utilization through the pytorch profiler (called `heavy profiler` in this codebase).

 I will take the biggest model I may consider with 12 layers, 12 heads per layer, 256 embedding dimension, and four times this for the hidden dimension.